batbaat/final_project/README.md

 ### Laos' most populated county
 ![](vientiane_capital.png)

 Shown here is Vientiane Capital, the largest region in Laos in terms of population.
-As seen in the adm1 map, it is in the eastern part of Laos, being right on the border of Thailand.
+As seen in the adm1 map, it is in the western part of Laos, being right on the border of Thailand.

 ### More populated regions
 ![](savannakhet.png)